 Lucifer (Isaiah 14:12), the “fallen angel” became equated with Satan In the King James Version of the bible.
 This was not the case originally.
-This idea originated within the temple of Ptah in ancient Egypt.
+The idea of Lucifer originated within the temple of Ptah in ancient Egypt.
 Also, the idea of Iusa (Yay-oosah), Yeshua or Jesus was part of the teaching at the temple of Ptah.

 However, rather than Satan, Lucifer was the name for the manifestation of a “new” soul in flesh (Ptah).
 The new soul came down or “fell” into matter.
 Hence the biblical idea of Satan as the “fallen angel.”
-Heru/Horus as the Egyptian principle of “perpetual renewal” was given the nickname Lucifer when “born” in flesh.
+Heru/Horus as the Egyptian principle of “perpetual renewal” was given the nickname Lucifer when “born” or fallen into flesh.
 Lucifer from Latin means “bearer of light.”

 Understanding this idea and the origin of the symbolism you can quickly connect the idea in the bible scripture Luke 10:18, “Yes,” he told them, “I saw Satan fall from heaven like lightning!”
-Christian Lucifer as Satan is connected to falling and light.
+Christian Lucifer as Satan is connected to “falling and lightning.”
 Lucifer is only connected to Satan in the King James Version of the bible.

-One of the reasons Egyptian spiritual science can be so confusing in not understanding the underlying framework and structure of their symbolic and mythological system.
+One of the reasons Egyptian spiritual science can be so confusing is not understanding the underlying framework and structure of their symbolic and mythological system.

-the principle of Heru is a newly grown plant sprout, or a new lamb (as in lamb of God), a new vine or a new sunrise that happens day after day.
-Each of them have in common that whatever they were born from has the ability to renew itself over and over.
+The ancient Kemetic principle of Heru is a newly grown plant sprout, or a new lamb (as in lamb of God), a new vine (Netzer), or a new sunrise (Sun/Son of God) that happens day after day.
+Each of them has in common that whatever they were born from has the ability to renew itself over and over.
 In other words, perpetual renewal.

 So what does that have to do with Lucifer, Jesus, and Imhotep?
 You should already have a clue about Imhotep from the section above.

-Heru, as the PRINCIPLE of perpetual renewal, is both Lucifer (New light coming down to earth) and ImHoTeP (The NEW soul exiting the body and leaving earth) depending on which aspect of the souls journey the ancient Egyptians were speaking about.
+Heru, as the ancient Kemetic PRINCIPLE of perpetual renewal, is both Lucifer (New light/soul coming down to earth) and ImHoTeP (The light/soul exiting the body and leaving earth) depending on which aspect of the souls journey the ancient Egyptians were speaking about.

-Jesus and Imhotep are two different “nicknames” expressing the same principle but actually mixing up two different Egyptian levels.
-This is also verified through etymology.
+Jesus (Iusa = Yay-oosah) and Imhotep are two different “nicknames” expressing the same ancient Kemetic principle but actually mixing up two different Egyptian levels.
+Heru and Jesus are connected through etymology and numerology.
 Lucifer, Imhotep, and Jesus (Iusa or yay-oosah) all evolved over time as “nicknames” for one principle Egyptians called Heru = the road or the way.
 In the bible John 14:6 Jesus says, “I am the way…” It’s a direct connection to the meaning of Heru.

 But you must know the symbolic meaning and the principles in order to connect the concepts to the bible scriptures.
 Now don’t berate Christians with this knowledge.
 TEACH those that are curious with evidence and facts.
 Don’t attack them believing it will shame them into changing their mind.